Freedom of religion in Africa by country: Djibouti

 Article 1 of the Constitution of Djibouti names Islam as the sole state religion, and Article 11 provides for the equality of citizens of all faiths and freedom of religious practice.
 The equality of citizens regardless of religion is also stressed repeatedly in other articles as well.
-The constitution also forbids religiously-based political parties in Article 6.
+The constitution also forbids religiously based political parties in Article 6.

 According to the International Religious Freedom Report 2014, while Muslim Djiboutians have the legal right to convert to or marry someone from another faith, converts may encounter negative reactions from their family and clan or from society at large, and they often face pressure to revert to Islam.

 In 2012, a law was passed that grants the Ministry of Religious Affairs increased oversight of Djibouti's mosques, including of messages disseminated during Friday prayers.
-The Ministry of Islamic Affairs reportedly used the new law that regulated mosques to replace imams and temporarily close some mosques.
-Some imams reported being questioned by security services following sermons with strong political and social justice themes.
-There were also reports of plainclothes officers monitoring the content of Friday sermons and the activities of people attending mosque services.
+By 2022, the Ministry of Islamic Affairs vetted all Friday prayer service sermons.

 In 2014, the government issued a decree executing a law on state control of mosques which converted the status of imams into civil service employees under the Ministry of Islamic Affairs and transferred ownership of mosque properties and other assets to the government.
 The Secretary General of the Ministry of Religious Affairs stated the decree aims to eliminate political activity from mosques and provide greater government oversight of mosque assets and activities.
 Government officials also indicated the law was designed to counter perceived foreign influence in mosques.

 According to article 23 of the Family Code, a non-Muslim man may marry a Muslim woman only after converting to Islam.
 Non-Islamic marriages are not legally recognized by the government, which only recognizes marriages performed in accordance with the Ministry of Islamic Affairs or the Ministry of the Interior.

-There are approximately 40 private Islamic schools nationwide, which are managed by the Ministry of Islamic Affairs and the Ministry of Education.
-The public schools remain secular, although the Ministry of Islamic Affairs instituted a program in which religious leaders visit the secular schools for an hour to answer religious questions in non-mandatory events.
+Public schools are secular, although the Ministry of Islamic Affairs requires that a civic and moral education course (based on Islamic principles) must be taught; private schools must teach the same course.